Feature Story Wednesday, May 10, 2017

 Tracey O'Hara and Patti MacAhonic

-supporters watched the nail-biter election cheering with each seat the NDP won.
+supporters watched the nail-biter election and closely and cheered with each seat the NDP won.

 t may be raining outside, but the sun is certainly shining on the NDP and

 Green Party who

 together may be in the position of forming the first minority government in

 65 years after stealing the majority of seats from the BC Liberals.

 However, that won't be confirmed until the absentee ballots are